 A relatively large number of people in Parish telecommute to their jobs.
 Overall, about 15.97% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Parish is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Parish doesn't have a public transportation system that people use for their commute.

 The citizens of Parish are slightly less educated than the national average of 21.84% for the average city or town: 16.45% of adults in Parish have a bachelor's degree or advanced degree